UoB-COMSM0166/2025-group-19/README.md

 ---
 # Implementation
 Before starting development, we first had to learn how to use the p5.js programming language and get comfortable with object-oriented programming (OOP) to structure our game effectively.
-As we do the design and planned the implementation, we anticipated several challenges that we thought would be major obstacles.
-However, once we started coding, these concerns turned out to be more manageable than expected.
+In the process of designing and planning the implementation, we anticipated several challenges that we thought would be major obstacles.
+However, once we started coding, these concerns turned out to be less problematic than expected.
 Instead, we encountered unexpected challenges in other areas.
 The following sections outline both the anticipated and unforeseen challenges we faced during development and how we addressed them.

 ## Anticipated Challenges
-Before the development stage, we anticipated several challenges:
+Before the development stage, we predicted several challenges:
-* **Ball Physics**: We were uncertain whether implementing realistic ball behaviour upon collision, including angle and speed adjustments, would be difficult and require advanced physics knowledge.
+* **Ball Physics**: We were uncertain whether implementing realistic ball behaviour upon collision, including angle and speed adjustments, would be difficult or require advanced physics knowledge.
 * **Difficulty Balancing**: Various factors could influence the game's difficulty, such as ball speed, block patterns, black hole positioning, and the drop rate of power-ups.
 Managing these to create a balanced experience seemed challenging.  <br/>

 However, as we progressed, these concerns proved manageable.
 Since the ball moves without gravity, its position could be updated simply by adding or deducting to its x and y values.
 For difficulty balancing, we refined the parameters through iterative testing between our group members, and got positive feedback from the user evaluations.